Nat-NotPublishedAuthor/SAPI-SAM/README.md

 You'll need to find a port of SAM in exe format, for that i personally recommend you check out https://github.com/s-macke/SAM (ALSO NOT MINE!!!).

 ## 2ⁿᵈ Step
-Place IN THE SAME FOLDER the exe with SamSapi64.dll/SamSapi32.dll based on if your system is 32 or 64 bit.
+Place IN THE SAME FOLDER the exe with SamSapi64.dll and SamSapi32.dll if your system is 64 bit.
+If your system is 32 bit only place SamSapi32.dll and the exe.

 If you want to build SamSapi.dll yourself (WHY WOULD YOU DO THAT???) you need dllmain.cpp and sapiddk_compat in the same folder, then [w64devkit](https://github.com/skeeto/w64devkit) (EVEN THIS ISIN'T MINE!!!) if you want to build SamSapi64.dll.
 If you want to build SamSapi32.dll you need [mingw32](https://github.com/brechtsanders/winlibs_mingw/releases/download/16.1.0posix-14.0.0-ucrt-r4/winlibs-i686-posix-dwarf-gcc-16.1.0-mingw-w64ucrt-14.0.0-r4.7z)(Surprisingly it's not mine.)